iam-rayees/AWS-CICD-pipeline-for-Django-application/README.md

-This repository consists of Django code , buildspec.yaml, appspec.yaml, scripts to perform CI and CD
+This repository consists of Django code , buildspec.yaml, appspec.yaml, scripts to perform CI and CD using AWS services